Toronto-Dominion Centre: Public space

 Between the towers are two large expanses, collectively known as Oscar Peterson Place.
-The northern space contains a more formal tract of granite, while the southern space contains the lawn and features The Pasture, a sculpture by Saskatchewan artist Joe Fafard, who died in early 2019.
+The northern space is paved in granite, while the southern space contains the lawn and features The Pasture, a sculpture by Saskatchewan artist Joe Fafard, who died in early 2019.
 In addition to serving as sanctuaries for building occupants, the plazas have hosted events spanning music, athletics, entertainment and fundraising.
 The plazas were the first examples of privately provided large-scale public outdoor spaces within the urban core of Toronto.
 The space was named as part of the Toronto Legacy Project; Montreal-born jazz legend Oscar Peterson was on-hand for the ceremony.